-SQL Backup Master is a free software utility that can be used to back up Microsoft SQL Server Express databases to an off-site destination on a scheduled basis.
+SQL Backup Master is a free software utility that can be used to back up Microsoft SQL Server Express databases to an off-site (or on-premises) destination on a scheduled basis.
 This tutorial will walk you through the steps.

 To begin, download SQL Backup Master and install it on the computer that hosts the instance of SQL Server Express that you'd like to back up.
-All versions of SQL Server Express (from 2005 onward) are supported by SQL Backup Master.
+All versions of SQL Server Express from 2005 onward are supported by SQL Backup Master.